Letter to My Lover

 And this love is back and forth on the floors of hotel rooms and

-heavy breathing and slipping into bed with you, breathing effortlessly,
+slipping into bed with you, breathing effortlessly,

 dancing on the thin line between reality and rapture –